The Irish Hungarian Guide to the Domestic Arts

 A misfit Irish-but-not-Catholic girl from Cleveland's west side, O'Brien is funny and sophisticated, projecting triumph through the lens of the domicile without blinking when sorrow fills the screen.
 The right measure of quirk and earthy sex separate this book from the Erma Bombeck set, while O'Brien's dry Midwest humor ties it all together.

-Order The Irish Hungarian on Amazon
+The Irish Hungarian on Amazon

 * * *